malmiteria/super-alternative-to-super/README.md

 A().method() # prints A then prints B (and never prints C)
 ```

-in this exemple, if you want A().method() to print A B C using super, you have two options, both are not reliable:
+in this exemple, if you want `A().method()` to print A B C using `super`, you have two options, both are not reliable:
-option 1, which is consistent with the argumentless syntax of super, but make it impossible to use B().method() as it now would raise an error.:
+option 1, which is consistent with the argumentless syntax of `super`, but make it impossible to use B().method() as it now would raise an error.:
 ```
 class C:
     def method(self):